andrew-lafortune/SnowFlakeTBD/README.md

 ```

 ## Raw Data Quality Analysis
+The only issue found in the given data was that customers had a duplicate primary key.
+The following checks were done on the given raw data:

 1. Sales
-   - null check for all cols - PASS
+   - Null check for all columns - PASS
-   - check if quantity is less than 0 - PASS
+   - Check if quantity is less than 0 - PASS
-   - check the range of sales.
+   - Check the range of sales.
 Was between 2018 and 2020 which seems to be sane values - PASS
-   - check if orderid is unique - PASS
+   - Check if orderid is unique - PASS
-   - duplicate primary key - PASS
+   - Duplicate primary key - PASS

 2. Products
-   - check if price is less than 0 - PASS
+   - Check if price is less than 0 - PASS
-   - check if price is equal to 0 - FAIL (48 products) (Chad clarification: Do not filter this)
+   - Check if price is equal to 0 - FAIL (48 products) (Chad clarification: Do not filter this)
-   - null check for all cols - PASS
+   - Null check for all columns - PASS
-   - check if all names are unique and flag if requried. - PASS
+   - Check if all names are unique and flag if requried. - PASS
-   - duplicate primary key - PASS
+   - Duplicate primary key - PASS

 3. Employee
-   - null check for firstname, lastname and region - PASS
+   - Null check for firstname, lastname and region - PASS
-   - duplicate primary key - PASS
+   - Duplicate primary key - PASS

 4. Customers
-   - null check for firstname, lastname and region - PASS
+   - Null check for firstname, lastname and region - PASS
-   - duplicate primary key - FAIL (1 duplicate - 17829)
+   - Duplicate primary key - FAIL (1 duplicate - 17829)

 5. Join check:
-   - check if sales has any invalid foreign key - PASS
+   - Check if sales has any invalid foreign key - PASS

+## Databases In The System
+There are 2 databases in the system:
+1. RAW
+2. CURATED

+RAW and CURATED databases contain the following tables:
+1. Sales: This table has the data about all the items sold.
+It contains foreign key reference to products, customers and employees.
+2. Products: Metadata about the products.
+3. Customers: Metadata about the customers.
+4. Employees: Metadata about the employees.

+CURATED is a database that is derived from RAW.
+A number of checks were performed on the RAW database and faulty data was removed from the tables before copying them into CURATED.

 ## Description of Curated Data
 ![Sales Data Model](img/SalesDataModel.png "Sales Data Model")